TeoWeiShan/Health-365/README.md

 This website is a simple and easy-to-use tool that can help users to have better control of their health.

 One of the features such as BMI Tracker allows the user to keep track of their body information such as height and weight and know about their current health status based on the BMI calculated by the website.
-Another feature such as Recipe Suggestor allows the user to be recommended recipes with basic information that they can make and follow.
+Another feature such as Recipe Suggester allows the user to be recommended recipes with basic information that they can make and follow.

 The website is kept as simple as possible to minimise time trying to load and navigate through the website.
 It serves as an good alternative to downloading applications and can be easily accessed on different platforms as long as they have a browser.